AllBitsEqual/articles/articles/2021/2021-01-18_Series-DiscordBot-02.md

 # Build A Bot (DiscordJS) - a scalebale structure with command modules

 ## Last week on "Build A Bot"
-When we wrapped up last time, we had created a functional discord bot with some basic commands, a small config and linked everything to our discord application/bot setup in the developer portal using a generated token.
+In our last session we have created a functional discord bot with some basic commands, a small config and linked everything to our discord application/bot setup in the developer portal using a generated token.

 Today we will clean up our central index.js file, make it more readable and scaleable and move all our existing commands to a separate folder for import.
 When all else is done, we will also add a few more usefull commands to play with on our test server and give you a better understanding of the wide range of functions and commands possible with discord bots.